0ct0b3r92/fivem-militaryrp/README.md

 2. Copy the [militaryrp] folder to the resources folder.

+3. Move the "fivem-map-skater" to the resources folder.

+4. Delete the "fivem-map-hipster" from the resources folder.

-3. Move the "server.cfg" to the root of cfx-server-data
+5. Move the "server.cfg" to the root of cfx-server-data

-4. Make any changes to the .cfg that is wished.
+6. Make any changes to the .cfg that is wished.

-5. Run the "military.sql" file on your MySQL Server
+7. Run the "military.sql" file on your MySQL Server

-6. Profit!
+8. Profit!

 **In-Game:**